flaupretre/terraform-ssh-tunnel/README.md

 I use it to create and configure databases on AWS RDS instances but it can be used to access any target/port.
-My RDS instances are connected to private subnets only and, so, cannot be accessed directly by the host I'm running terraform on.
+My RDS instances are connected to private subnets only and, so, cannot be accessed directly from the desktop I'm running terraform on.
-Running terraform on a host inside the VPC could be a solution but quite complex to install and manage.
-The solution I chose was to access my resources via an SSH tunnel on an SSH bastion host.
-Everything you need is a host which can connect to your private resources and that you can access using SSH (this is generally named 'bastion host').
+Running terraform on a host inside the VPC could be a solution but too complex to install and manage.
+An easier solution was to access my resources via an SSH tunnel on an SSH bastion host.
+Everything you need is a host which can connect to your private resources and that you can access from your client using SSH (this is generally named 'bastion host').

-Please note that, when the 'gateway_host' input parameter is null, no tunnel is created and the target host and port are returned.
-This allows to use this module and decide programmaticaly whether a tunnel is wanted or not.
+Please note that, when the 'create' input variable is false or the 'gateway_host' input variable is an empty string, no tunnel is created and the target host and port are returned, causing a direct connection to the target.
+So, input variables are used to decide whether a tunnel is wanted or not.

 ## SSH command and options